 Culminating the two programs are our aerospace laboratories and capstone subject sequences.
 These subjects serve to integrate the various disciplines, and emphasize the conceive-design-implement-operate context of the curriculum.
 Several of them also fulfill the requirement for the Institute Lab and CI-M [communication intensive subjects (2) in the major].

-Note: students must take at least one CI-M subject in the junior year and a second in the senior year, but since the 16.82/16.821 and 16.83/16.831 sequences meet alternate years, juniors interested in either of these sequences may end up taking both CI-M subjects in their senior year.
-In these circumstances, affected juniors will petition the Subcommittee on the Communication Requirement with endorsement from the department's Undergraduate Office.
+Note: students must take at least one CI-M subject in the third year and a second in the fourth year, but since the 16.82/16.821 and 16.83/16.831 sequences meet alternate years, third year students interested in either of these sequences may end up taking both CI-M subjects in their fourth year.
+In these circumstances, affected third year students will petition the Subcommittee on the Communication Requirement with endorsement from the department's Undergraduate Office.